| Home Earth

 The Official website provides information about the work and the function of the research institute.

-Page about the historical tensions between China and Taiwan.
+It's complicated, article about the historical relations between China and Taiwan.

 Formosa: 19th Century Images